-Guidance Department Mission Statement
+Counseling Department's Mission Statement

-The mission of the guidance department is to provide all students with a comprehensive, grade level curriculum to develop academic skills, social/emotional well-being, and college/career readiness.
-The Guidance Department curriculum incorporates an annual individual progress review (IPR) to document student academic growth, goal setting, college and career readiness, and social/emotional development.
+The mission of the counseling department is to provide all students with a comprehensive, grade level curriculum to develop academic skills, social/emotional well-being, and college/career readiness.
+The Counseling Department curriculum incorporates an annual individual progress review (IPR) to document student academic growth, goal setting, college and career readiness, and social/emotional development.

-Guidance Programs
+Counseling Programs

-The Huntington Board of Education recognizes that guidance programs are an integral part of the total instructional program for all students in all grade levels.
-Thus, a guidance program is incorporated into the curriculum (for grades K-5) through classroom teachers, social workers, and psychologists to aid students in making informed and responsible decisions in various aspects of their lives.
-In grades six through twelve, students are provided with direct guidance services and programs through certified New York State school counselors.
+The Huntington Board of Education recognizes that counseling programs are an integral part of the total instructional program for all students in all grade levels.
+Thus, a counseling program is incorporated into the curriculum (for grades K-3) through classroom teachers, social workers, and psychologists to aid students in making informed and responsible decisions in various aspects of their lives.
+In grades fourth through twelve, students are provided with direct school counseling services and programs through certified New York State school counselors.

-The objectives of the guidance department are to assist students to develop into mature self-reflective and understanding individuals who can make sound-decisions; while possessing the necessary core values for productive citizenship.
+The objectives of the counseling department are to assist students to develop into mature self-reflective and understanding individuals who can make sound-decisions; while possessing the necessary core values for productive citizenship.
 School counseling programs are developed by focusing on the needs and issues related to various stages of student development.
 The ultimate goal of the school counseling program is to prepare students to meet the demands of college, career, and civic readiness; thereby maximizing post-secondary success in various venues (college, workforce, military, etc.).